Jewish religious movements: Post-Enlightenment movements

 Late-18th-century Europe, and then the rest of the world, was swept by a group of intellectual, social and political movements that taken together were referred to as the Enlightenment.
 These movements promoted scientific thinking, free thought, and allowed people to question previously unshaken religious dogmas.
 The emancipation of the Jews in many European communities, and the Haskalah movement started by Moses Mendelssohn, brought the Enlightenment to the Jewish community.

 In response to the challenges of integrating Jewish life with Enlightenment values, German Jews in the early 19th century began to develop the concept of Reform Judaism, adapting Jewish practice to the new conditions of an increasingly urbanized and secular community.
 Staunch opponents of the Reform movement became known as Orthodox Jews.
 Later, members of the Reform movement who felt that it was moving away from tradition too quickly formed the Conservative movement.

-At the same time, the notion "traditional Judaism" includes the Orthodox with Conservative or solely the Orthodox Jews.
+At the same time, the notion "traditional Judaism" includes the Orthodox with Conservative or solely the Orthodox Jews or exclusively pre-Hasidic pre-modern forms of Orthodoxy.

 Over time, three main movements emerged (Orthodox, Reform and Conservative Judaism).